Susceptibility of Continual Learning Against Adversarial Attacks: Three Scenarios of Continual Learning

-\textbf{Domain incremental learning (Domain-IL)} is the second scenario, in which the task identification is unknown at the time of inference.
-Therefore, models are only required to solve the task but not infer the task identification.
-Usually, input distribution varies, but output units of the network and basic structure of tasks remain constant.
+The second scenario, Domain Incremental Learning (Domain-IL), presents a distinctive challenge.
+In Domain-IL, the task identification remains concealed during inference, necessitating models to solve the task without inferring or being explicitly informed about the task identity.
+While the input distribution often exhibits variations, the network's output units, and the tasks' fundamental structural characteristics remain constant and unchanged.

-\textbf{Class incremental learning (Class-IL)} is the third scenario of continuous learning, and it is the most challenging.
-In sequential order, it presents the continual learning model with a mutually exclusive pair of classes from the same dataset.
-For instance, if the dataset is composed of ten classes, the dataset will be split into mutually exclusive pairs: [0, 1], [2, 3], [4, 5], [6, 7], and [8, 9].

-In this paper, we investigate the robustness of continual learning to adversarial attacks under the three scenarios described above.